arwells-research/satz-lifetime-diagnostics/README.md

 - **Low-Z regime:** Z < 20 (e.g. K-44)
 - **Odd-A hindrance:** configuration-specific slowdowns

-These effects motivate **Phase II**, but do not modify the Phase I law.
+These effects motivate **Phase II**, whose purpose is to *map and classify* such deviations without modifying or refitting the Phase I law.

 ---